mtchd/scala-talk/llamas.md

 What is a case object?

-Note: Woah!
-Case object?
-What is that?
+---

-- All the same things case does to class, we do to object.
+All the same things case does to class, we do to object.

+---

-- But it's a little less.
+But it's a little less.
 We don't need stuff like copy or equality, as there is only ever one.

-- Why not just object extends hat here?
+---

-- We want to pattern match.
+We want to pattern match.
 Let's see that.
-- By the way.
-This is just an enumorator.

 ---